saltstack/salt/doc/topics/windows/windows-package-manager.rst

     This is used in the package definition for Salt itself.
 The first thing the Salt installer does is kill the Salt service, which then kills all child processes.
-If the Salt installer is launched via Salt, then the installer itself is killed leaving Salt on the machine but not running.
-Use of the task scheduler allows an external process to launch the Salt installation so its processes aren't killed when the Salt service is stopped.
+If the Salt installer is launched via Salt, then the installer is killed leaving Salt on the machine but not running.
+The use of the task scheduler allows an external process to launch the Salt installation so its processes aren't killed when the Salt service is stopped.